01 of 09

 - Wipe away with a clean dry cloth.
 If dye remains, repeat with a fresh solution of oxygen bleach.

 - Once all of the dye is gone, sponge with plain water and allow the carpet to air dry.

 05 of 09

 Hot glue guns and sticks are a crafter's best friend.
 However, hot glue resin and fabric don't mix.

-If you don't have time to wait, acetone can... be used to remove the glue.
+- If you... don't have time to wait, acetone can be used to remove the glue.
 But remember, acetone or fingernail polish remover CANNOT be used on acetate, triacetate, or modacrylic.
-Take your garment to a professional dry cleaner.
-No home glue removal method is safe for these fabrics.
+Take garment containing these materials to a professional dry cleaner, because no home glue removal method is safe for these fabrics.
 Acetone will dissolve the fabric!

-For carpet, the easiest thing is to freeze the glue by placing a plastic bag filled with ice cubes over the glue.
-It will harden and you can easily "break" it off the carpet fibers.
-You can also use acetone but never try to wipe hot glue away, it will only push it deeper in the fibers.Continue to 6 of 9 below.
+For carpet, the easiest method is to freeze the glue by placing a plastic bag filled with ice cubes over the glue.
+It will harden, making it easy to "break" it off the carpet fibers.
+You can also use acetone on a carpet, but never try to wipe hot glue away, because it will only push the stain deeper into the fibers.Continue to 6 of 9 below.

 06 of 09